-"This is not unprecedented in the recent past, but it is surprising because it's not typical," says David Joy, chief market strategist at Ameriprise Financial, told Grow in late January.
+"This is not unprecedented in the recent past, but it is surprising because it's not typical," David Joy, chief market strategist at Ameriprise Financial, told Grow in late January.

-Joy points to 2017, which was especially tranquil.
+Joy pointed to 2017, which was especially tranquil.
 In the entire year, the S&P 500 rose or fell in excess of 1% on just eight trading days.

-After a period of calm, like the market's experienced since October, even the slightest hint of turbulence can take investors by surprise.
+After a period of calm, like the market experienced from October until January, even the slightest hint of turbulence can take investors by surprise.
 Still, experts say that 1% moves are normal and should even be embraced by long-term investors.
 Here's why.

 Oftentimes, moves in excess of 1% are clustered.
 That's because traders are trying to make sense of some big news and what it means for the pace of economic growth and stock prices ahead.
 During those periods, the market slumps one day, then rebounds the next.